Cirrhosis of the Liver

 • Alpha-1-antitrypsin deficiency

-• Galactosemia and glycogen storage disease.
+• Galactosemia and glycogen storage diseases

 Two inherited disorders result in the abnormal storage of metals in the liver leading to tissue damage and cirrhosis:

-• Wilson’s disease: Patients store too much copper in the liver, brain, kidneys, and corneas of the eyes.
+• Wilson’s disease: patients store too much copper in the liver, brain, kidneys, and corneas of the eyes

-• Hemochromatosis: Too much iron is absorbed and the excess iron is deposited in the liver and other organs, such as the pancreas, skin, intestinal lining, heart, and endocrine glands.
+• Hemochromatosis: too much iron is absorbed, and the excess iron is deposited in the liver and other organs, such as the pancreas, skin, intestinal lining, heart, and endocrine glands

 Very rare causes of cirrhosis include reactions to drugs (e.g., vitamin A, Dilantin, methotrexate, amiodarone), exposure to environmental toxins, and repeated bouts of heart failure with liver congestion.